-The primary motivation of a strategic buyer is gaining market share and dominating it so they have pricing power.
+The primary motivation of strategic buyers is gaining market share and dominating it so they have pricing power.
 They may be one of your competitors be it directly or indirectly but the larger they make their company through acquisitions the greater their motivation.

-If you are ready to sell your business, know what’s important to you, understand the value drivers of your business, have it priced correctly and know there are different types of buyer that may have an interest in buying your business your chances of success are high.
+If you are ready to sell your business, know what’s important to you, understand the value drivers of your business, have it priced correctly, and know different types of buyers may have an interest in buying your business your chances of success are high.

 Remember the most important emotion all humans want to avoid is fear be it the fear of failure or the fear of making a mistake.
-As the seller, if you are able to help mitigate a buyers fears whether they are real or imagined, you have just increased your chances of success of achieving your goal.
+As the seller, if you can help mitigate a buyer’s fears whether they are real or imagined, you have just increased your chances of success in achieving your goal.

 Are you thinking about selling your business?
 Would you like to know the value of your business?
 If you would like more information please visit my website Business valuation.